Mike E. Winfield

-Mike E. Winfield (born February 23, 1979 or 1988) is an American stand-up comedian, actor and writer.
+Mike E. Winfield (born February 23, 1988) is an American stand-up comedian, actor and writer.
 He is best known for appearing on season 17 of America's Got Talent, in which he placed 6th and for receiving a golden buzzer on America's Got Talent: All-Stars.

 He has also appeared in various films and TV shows, notably as a recurring character on The Office.
 Additionally in 2018, he won a Daytime Emmy Award for his guest performance in Conversations in L.A.

 Winfield produced one comedy special, Mike E. Winfield: StepMan, that released on Amazon Prime Video in 2019.

 Early life

-Mike E. Winfield was born on February 23 between 1979 and 1988, in Baltimore, Maryland.
+Mike E. Winfield was born on February 23, 1988, in Baltimore, Maryland.
 He has one younger brother.

 Career

 2008-2021: Stand-up and acting

 After graduating high school Winfield moved to Sacramento, California to live with his dad.
-While there, he enrolled in the cities California State University (which he later graduated from) and began pursuing a career as a stand-up comedian.
+While there, he enrolled in the city’s California State University (which he later graduated from) and began pursuing a career as a stand-up comedian.

 Early in his career he also pursued acting, landing his first role as a recurring character on the TV show The Office.
 He also appeared in a number of other TV shows and films, including Gary Busey: Pet Judge and Conversations in L.A.
 In 2018 for his role in Conversations in L.A. he won a Daytime Emmy award for Outstanding Guest Performer in a Digital Daytime Drama Series.

 His first comedy special Mike E. Winfield: StepMan was released on Amazon Prime Video in 2019.

 Winfield later moved to Los Angeles.
 In 2019 he was splitting his time between there and New York City.